ssp/delimport/Readme.markdown

 <li>Remove Keychain.framework, use SSKeychain instead</li>
 <li>Fetch bookmarks in batches of 1000 (new delicious does not send more in one go)</li>
 <li>Proper icon for pinboard courtesy of Nicolas Baumüller</li>
+<li>New dialogue setup for signup, add option for downloading bookmark contents</li>
 </ul>
 </dd>